awsdocs/aws-kms-developer-guide/doc_source/importing-keys.md

 1. [Encrypt the key material](importing-keys-encrypt-key-material.md) – Use the public key that you downloaded in step 2 to encrypt the key material that you created on your own system\.

 1. [Import the key material](importing-keys-import-key-material.md) – Upload the encrypted key material that you created in step 3 and the import token that you downloaded in step 2\.

+AWS KMS records an entry in your AWS CloudTrail log when you [create the CMK](ct-createkey.md), [download the public key and import token](ct-getparametersforimport.md), and [import the key material](ct-importkeymaterial.md)\.
+AWS KMS also records an entry when you delete imported key material or when AWS KMS [deletes expired key material](ct-deleteexpiredkeymaterial.md)\.

 ## How to reimport key material<a name="reimport-key-material"></a>